tomw1808/hnstats/README.md

 ## Contact

 Get in touch with me on thomas at newscombinator dot com.
-Or like the [HNCombinator](https://twitter.com/HNCombinator) on twitter, I would be delighted if you follow it.
+Or like the [HNCombinator](https://twitter.com/HNCombinator) on twitter, try the [reader](http://reader.newscombinator.com), or just visit the [website](http://www.newscombinator.com), I would be delighted.
 If you want to get the latest infos, when what happens, why not [subscribe](http://eepurl.com/-q6v1)?
 We don't like spam.